Thibault Dardinier

 Sound Automation of Magic Wands

-Thibault Dardinier, Gaurav Parthasarathy, Noé Weeks, Peter Müller, Alexander J. Summers
+Thibault Dardinier, Gaurav Parthasarathy, Noé Weeks, Peter Müller, Alexander J. Summers International Conference on Computer Aided Verification

 The magic wand −∗ (also called separating implication) is a separation logic connective commonly used to specify properties of partial data structures, for instance during iterative traversals.
 A footprint of a magic wand formula is a state that, combined with any state in which A holds, yields a state in which B holds.
 The key challenge of proving a magic wand (also called packaging a wand) is to find such a footprint.
 Existing package algorithms either have a high annotation overhead or, as we show in this paper, are unsound.
 We present a formal framework that precisely characterises a wide design space of possible package algorithms applicable to a large class of separation logics.
 We prove in Isabelle/HOL that our formal framework is sound and complete, and use it to develop a novel package algorithm that offers competitive automation and is sound.
 Moreover, we present a novel, restricted definition of wands and prove in Isabelle/HOL that it is possible to soundly combine fractions of such wands, which is not the case for arbitrary wands.
 We have implemented our techniques for the Viper language, and demonstrate that they are effective in practice.